iforce428/DeepTect/README.md

 # DeepTect

-DeepTect is a video analysis platform designed to detect deepfake content efficiently using state-of-the-art machine learning models.
+DeepTect is a video analysis platform designed to detect deepfake content using MTCNN Model and pytorch resnet.
 The application leverages Docker and NVIDIA GPU acceleration for optimal performance.

 ## Prerequisites